uviclibraries/nvivo/activities-mac.md

         - i.
 Impacts
         - ii.
 Barriers
         - iii.
 Solutions
-    - Aim to identifu at least 3 to 5 themes in each response.
+    - Aim to identify at least 3 to 5 themes in each response.
 If you need to remove codes, highlight the piece of text, right-click and select **Uncode Selection**
-    - **Creating Code Hierarchies:** As you create more and more nodes, you may start to see a hierarchy of themes emerge.
+    - **Creating Node Hierarchies:** As you create more and more nodes, you may start to see a hierarchy of themes emerge.
 You can group nodes into parent or child categories.
 Using the "Impact", "Barriers", and "Solutions" themes, organize your nodes into a hierarchy.
 To do so, first create a new node titled "Barriers".
 Double click the **Coding** icon in the navigation pane to display it in the file list pane.
 Click the **Code** icon in the top ribbon under the **Create** tab.
 Click **New Code**.
 In the dialogue box that appears, name a new node "Barriers"
     - With your nodes list displayed in the file list pane, you can drag and drop the child nodes representing barriers onto the parent node to create a hierarchy.
 Repeat for nodes representing Impacts and Solutions
     - It can be helpful to group references from all child nodes together under a parent theme.
 To copy the codingfrom the child nodes to the parent node, in the list view ctrl-click the new Barriers node and select **Aggregate Coding From Children**
     - **Removing Child Nodes:** To remove a child node from a hierarchy, ctrl-click the node and select **Move to Top Level**